graebema/aws-fis-demo/README.md

 # aws-fis-demo
-Demo for AWS fault injection service (FIS)
+Demo for AWS Fault Injection Service (FIS)

 **Prerequisites:**
 You have an AWS account with a configured route53 zone.

-As terraform does not yet support the fis service, the fis experiment is created with a cloudformation template, installed by Terraform.
+As Terraform does not yet support the FIS service, the FIS experiment is created with a Cloudformation template, installed by Terraform.

 **Usage:**
 Adapt the values in locals.tf to your needs.
 Create a terraform.tfvars file with your variable settings.

-This project creates a vpc, an ec2 autoscaling group, and an application loadbalancer (with ssl certificate and s3 access logs) in front of the ec2 autoscaling group.
-The launch configuration for the ec2 instances deploys an Ubuntu ami with an installed busybox httpd.
-The httpd replies with the instance id of the specific ec2.
+This project creates a VPC, an EC2 autoscaling group, and an application loadbalancer (with ssl certificate and s3 access logs) in front of the EC2 autoscaling group.
+The launch configuration for the EC2 instances deploys an Ubuntu ami with an installed busybox httpd.
+The httpd replies with the instance id of the specific EC2.
 The access to `https://var.fqdn/` is limited to the workstation ip from which you executed Terraform.

-The fis cloudformation template deploys a fis experiment that terminates 2 of the ec2 instances of the autoscaling group.
-The fis experiment needs to be started manually in the aws console.
+The FIS Cloudformation template deploys an FIS experiment that terminates 2 of the EC2 instances of the autoscaling group.
+The FIS experiment needs to be started manually in the AWS console.

-This code has been tested with Terraform 0.15.4
+This code has been tested with Terraform v0.15.4.

 **Show your support**